perfecto25/poni/README.md

       interval: 3

     sync:
-      "sync default path to default target path":
-        /home/user/dir1: []  # this sync will use all the default values above
+      "sync default path to default target path": []  # this sync will use all the default values above

       "sync default path to default target except for Interval":
         interval: 30  # this sync will use all default values except for Interval

-if a Default value is not provided for port, interval, rsync_opts, and recurse, and these values are not provided for invidual Sync configs, Poni will assign a package default to each one,
+if a Default value is not provided for port, interval, rsync_opts, and recurse, and these values are not provided for invidual Sync configs, Poni will assign an internal default to each one,

 - port = 22
 - interval = 10 (seconds)